Tylercraft 24

-The design was built by Tylercraft in the United States, starting in 1961 and ending about 1980.
+The Tylercraft 24 is a recreational keelboat built by Tylercraft in the United States, starting in 1961 and ending about 1980.

-Design

-The Tylercraft 24 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a masthead sloop rig, a spooned raked stem, a nearly-plumb transom, a skeg-mounted rudder controlled by a tiller and a fixed fin keel or twin bilge keels.
+The fiberglass hull has a spooned raked stem, a nearly-plumb transom, a skeg-mounted rudder controlled by a tiller and a fixed fin keel or twin bilge keels.
 There were several different models marketed over time, including a daysailer, weekend cruiser and a racer.
 Displacements varied from model to model, but typical is 4000 lb with 1450 lb of iron ballast.
 The boat has a draft of 2.00 ft with the standard twin keels and 3.75 ft with the optional fin keel.
-There was also a centerboard version, with a draft of 3.75 ft with the centerboard extended and 2.00 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.

-The boat is normally fitted with a small 4 to 8 hp outboard motor mounted in astern well, for docking and maneuvering.
+There was also a centerboard version, with a draft of 3.75 ft with the centerboard extended and 2.00 ft with it retracted.
+The boat is normally fitted with a small outboard motor mounted in astern well.
 Starting in 1965, some boats were equipped with an inboard Wankel engine.
+The design has a hull speed of 6.0 kn.

 The interior design varied from year to year.
 A typical layout has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 The galley is located on the port side amidships and is equipped with a sink.
 The head is located opposite the galley on the starboard side.
 Cabin headroom is 72 in.

-The design has a hull speed of 6.0 kn.

-Operational history

-The boat was at one time supported by a class club, Tylercraft sailboats.